olelelele/olelelele/content/about.md

-+++
-title = 'About'
+---
+title: "About"
+hidden: true
-draft = false
+draft: false
-+++

-Ole Brolin, born in Sweden 1988
-Studied at
-Sound Studies, UdK, Berlin
-Öland School of Art, Sweden
+---

-Ole is a largely self-taught musician, artist and media technician.
+Ole Brolin is a musician, artist, and technician based in Berlin and Eberswalde.
+He works with sound, music and installation.
+Ole studied at UdK Berlin (Sound Studies) and the Öland School of Art.

-He has built installations and made sound designs for clients like the Ruhrtriennale, the Residenztheater in Munich, the Bruder-Grimm-Museum in Kassel and many others.
+His projects range from sound design and installations to recordings and technical production, with clients including Ruhrtriennale, Residenztheater Munich, Brüder Grimm Museum Kassel and Solistenensemble Kaleidoskop.

+Ole regularly collaborates with a wide network of artists including Gregoire Simon, Boram Lie, Paul Valikoski, Yannick Rafalimanana and Chatsjatur Kanajan.
+Ole has helped organize corporate events for organizations like the G7, GEMA, Deutsche Bahn, Bayer, and KPMG.